Vova12344weq/SillyTavern-Telegram-Connector/README.md

 - `User: ...` (e.g., `Alice: Hello!`)
 - `[User]: ...` (e.g., `[Alice]: Hello!`)

-The AI's understanding of prefixes can vary by model:
+Understanding AI prefixes can vary depending on the model:
-- `<User>: ...` has about 80% chance of being well-understood, as it resembles common XML/HTML tags.
+- `<User>: ...` has about a 90% chance of being understood, as it resembles common XML/HTML tags.
-- `User: ...` has about 70% chance, as it's simple and similar to chat logs.
+- `User: ...` has about a 70% chance, as it is simple and similar to chat logs.
-- `[User]: ...` has about 60% chance, as brackets can sometimes be misinterpreted as special characters.
+- `[User]: ...` has about a 60% chance, as brackets can sometimes be mistaken for special characters.

-Experiment frequently with different formats to find the best variant for your specific AI model, as performance depends on the model's training data and context handling.
+The variety of formats is limitless.
+Regularly experiment with different formats to find the optimal option for your specific AI model, as performance depends on the model's training data and context processing.

 ---